ancuongnguyen07/AdvancedNetworking/assignments/task-001/task-001.md

   10.0.0.3)
 - On window representing "rh1": start `adnet-agent` server.
 It will be listening to TCP connections at IP address 10.0.0.3, port 12345
-- On window representing "lh1", start Wireshark: `wireshark &`.
-Start capturing traffic on "lh1-eth0" interface
+- On window representing "rh1", start Wireshark: `wireshark &`.
+Start capturing traffic on "rh1-eth0" interface.
+Because in this case server is doing the transmission of most data, analyzing e.g. round-trip times and retransmissions is easier when observing the server side of the connection.
 - Start your client implementation on window representing "lh1"